 However, it's important to remember that even the most trustworthy sources can be wrong about things.

-Here's a few things to keep in mind when there's a breaking news story.
+Here are a few things to keep in mind when there's a breaking news story.

-There will be misinformation
+There Will be Misinformation

 News outlets might get things wrong, mistakes happen especially in high pressure situations like a breaking news story.
-The media may say something is factual based on an incorrect interpretation or information that they are told that later turns out to be wrong, be wary of this especially when a news story has just happened or is ongoing.
+The media may say something is factual based on an incorrect interpretation or information that they are told that later turns out to be wrong.
+Be wary of this especially when a news story has just happened or is ongoing.

 It's better to wait until all the facts are known as media outlets will often issue clarifications or corrections to their original reporting when they find out more information.